markgaze/markgaze/README.md

 - https://markgaze.dev - My blog/portfolio site (if I ever get round to it 🙈)
 - https://rams.football - The new homepage of the Yorkshire Academy Rams
-- https://carnegie.football - The new homepage of the Carnegie American Football team (Leeds Beckett University)
 - https://www.yorkshireacademyassassins.co.uk - A homepage for the Yorkshire Academy Assassins American Football teams.
 - https://teletext.markgaze.dev - A nostalgic recreation of the BBC Ceefax teletext system (with _some_ up-to-date football ⚽ scores and league tables)